 - 17. In conformance with the adopted Westphalia sector plan, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following with triggers for construction to be determined with the special-purpose detailed site plan: - a.
 Construct the master-plan trail along the subject site's portion of Cabin Branch.
-The trail alignment shall follow the existing sewer easement to the extent practical and will cross the Westphalia Center, Moore property, and Smith property applications.
+The trail alignment shall follow the existing sewer easement to the extent practical and will cross the Westphalia Center, Moore Property, and Smith property applications. - b.

-- b.
 Pedestrian safety features, traffic calming, and pedestrian amenities will be evaluated at the time of each DSP. - c.
 Provide six-foot-wide sidewalks and designated bike lanes along MC-637 as approved on the street sections for CSP-07004. - d.
 Standard sidewalks shall be provided along both sides of all internal roads (excluding alleys), unless modified by DPW&T. - e.
 Each DSP shall be referred to WSSC for additional review and comments concerning the stream valley trail alignment within the sanitary sewer easement. - f.
 Each DSP shall identify the locations of all of the public trail easements to ensure that they are identified on the final plat(s).

-Staff Comment: Staff suggests the following bonding/construction time table for the requirements of this condition.
+Comment: Staff suggests the following bonding/construction time table for the requirements of this condition.

-Item Bonding/Trigger for Construction Construct the master plan trail along the subject site's portion of Cabin Branch.
-The trail alignment shall follow the existing sewer easement to the extent practical and will cross the Westphalia Center, Moore property, and Smith property applications.
-The Westphalia Center, Moore Property section of the Cabin Branch trail shall be bonded prior to issuance of the first building permit for the project.
-The Westphalia Center, Moore Property portion of the Cabin Branch master- plan trail, following the existing sewer easement, shall be constructed prior to issuance of the building permit that allows construction of 50 percent of the units in the development.
+Item Bonding/Trigger for Construction Construct the master plan trail along Westphalia Center, The Moore Westphalia Center, The the subject site's portion of Cabin Property section of the Cabin Moore Property portion of Branch.
+The trail alignment shall Branch trail shall be bonded the Cabin Branch master follow the existing sewer easement to prior to issuance of the first plan trail, following the the extent practical and will cross the building permit for the project. existing sewer easement, Westphalia Center, Moore Property, shall be constructed prior to and Smith property applications. issuance of the building permit that allows construction of 50 percent of the units in the development.